hbctraining/publication_perfect/README.md

 ### Dataset

-Download the R project and data for this workshop:
+Download the R project and data for this workshop [here](https://github.com/hbctraining/Training-modules/raw/master/data/publication_perfect.zip).

-- In preparation for Part I: [Part I R data and project](https://github.com/hbctraining/Training-modules/raw/master/data/publication_perfect.zip).
-Decompress and move the folder to the location on your computer where you would like to perform the analysis.
-- In preparation for Part II: [Part II R data and project](https://www.dropbox.com/s/x9y6f3wia3muv4i/publication_perfect_partII.zip?dl=1).
 Decompress and move the folder to the location on your computer where you would like to perform the analysis.

 ### Installation Requirements